Quantum Groups, Discrete Magnus Expansion, Pre-Lie and Tridendriform Algebras: Introduction

-\begin{rem} Magnus (Theorem \cite{Magnus}) obtained the general expression for ${\mathbb Q}(x)$ as an infinite series involving Bernoulli's numbers (see also \cite{review} and references therein).
-We first introduce some useful notation: Let $A, B$ be linear operators, and recall the binary operation $\big [\ , \ \big ]: (A, B) \mapsto AB- BA,$ i.e. the familiar Lie commutator.
-We also define
+where $ [A, B ] := AB - BA$ is the familiar Lie commutator. \begin{rem} Magnus obtained in~\cite{Magnus} the general expression for ${\mathcal Q}(x)$ recursively as an infinite series involving Bernoulli's numbers (see also~\cite{review} and references therein).
+We define

-and recall the Bernoulli numbers $B_n$ defined as $\sum_{n=o}^\infty {B_n \over n!}z^n= {z \over e^z -1}.$ Then ${\mathbb Q}(x)$ can be expressed in a compact form as
+and recall the Bernoulli numbers $B_n$ defined as \smash{$\sum_{n=0}^\infty \frac{B_n}{n!}z^n= \frac{z}{{\rm e}^z -1}$}.
+Then ${\mathcal Q}(x)$ can be expressed in a compact form as

-Expressions (\ref{qb2a}) can be then obtained from (\ref{iter}) by iteration.
-For a detailed discussion on Magnus expansion, convergence issues, expansion generators and applications the interested reader is referred for instance to \cite{review} and references therein. \end{rem}
+Expressions~(\ref{qb2a}) can be obtained from~(\ref{iter}) by iteration.
+For a detailed discussion on Magnus expansion, convergence issues, expansion generators and applications the interested reader is referred, for instance, to~\cite{review, EbraMan, Fer} and references therein. \end{rem}

-After the brief review on Magnus expansion we recall in the subsequent section some of the fundamental notions necessary of our analysis in Sections 3 and 4.
-More precisely, we describe below what is achieved in each section. \begin{itemize} \item [$\circ$] In Subsection 2.1 we recall the definitions of Rota-Baxter, pre-Lie and tridendriform algebras and we then discuss the connections among these algebras.
-To illustrate these relations we use two simple examples, which will be exploited anyway in this study.
-In subsection 2.2 in order to further motivate the study of deep interconnections among seemingly distinct algebraic structures we recall the passage from pre-Lie algebras to braces \cite{Rump, Smok1}.
+After the brief review on Magnus expansion, we recall in the subsequent section some of the fundamental notions necessary of our analysis in Sections~\ref{section3} and~\ref{section4}.
+More precisely, we describe below what is achieved in each section. \begin{itemize}\itemsep=0pt \item In Section~\ref{section2.1}, we recall the definitions of Rota--Baxter, pre-Lie and tridendriform algebras and we then discuss the connections among these algebras.
+To illustrate these relations, we use two simple examples, which appear in literature and will be exploited anyway in this study.
+In Section~\ref{section2.2}, in order to further motivate the study of deep interconnections among seemingly distinct algebraic structures, we recall the passage from pre-Lie algebras to braces (radical rings)~\cite{Rump, Smok1, Smok2}.